Where to Get Accurate Medicare Information

 For simply researching and comparing available plan information, checking drug coverage, finding doctor networks, or enrolling in a plan, click on the tab Find Plans.
 This will take you to the Medicare Plan Finder.

-Medicare.gov Live Chat is available 24 hours a day, 7 days a week, except for some federal holidays.
+Medicare.gov Live Chat is available 24 hours a day, seven days a week, except for some federal holidays.

-If you have called 1-800-Medicare but still need help, ask the 1-800-MEDICARE representative to send your question or complaint to the Medicare Beneficiary Ombudsman.
-The Ombudsman staff helps make sure that your questions or complaints are resolved.
+If you have called (800) MEDICARE but still need help, ask the 1-800-MEDICARE representative to send your question or complaint to the Medicare Beneficiary Ombudsman (MBO.
+The MBO staff helps make sure that your questions or complaints are resolved.

-SHIPs offer local, personalized counseling to people with Medicare and their families.
-They provide free information and counseling to help you with your Medicare questions.
+State Health Insurance Assistance Program (SHIPs) offer local, personalized counseling to people with Medicare and their families.
+It provides free information and counseling to help you with your Medicare questions.
 This includes your benefits, coverage, premiums, deductibles, and coinsurance.
-They will help you find information regarding the filing of claims, complaints (grievances).
-They will also help with appeals, joining or leaving a Medicare Advantage Plan, any other Medicare health plan, or Medicare Part D Drug Plans.
+It will help you find information regarding the filing of claims and complaints like grievances.
+It will also help with appeals or joining or leaving a Medicare Advantage Plan, any other Medicare health plan, or Medicare Part D Drug Plans.
 You can locate information for your local SHIP office here.